browserengineering/book/book/invalidation.md

 element's size, change as well.
 So we'll need to construct a detailed *dependency graph*, down to the level of each layout field, and use that graph to determine what to recompute.
-It will be similar to our `needs_style` and `needs_layout` flags, but with many more fields.
+It will be similar to our `needs_style` and `needs_layout` flags, scaled way up.
+Most of

-In a real browser, every step of the rendering pipeline needs to be incremental, but this chapter focuses on layout.[^why-layout] Most of this chapter is about tracking dependencies in the dependency graph, and building abstractions to help us do that.
+this chapter is thus about tracking dependencies in the dependency graph, and building abstractions to help us do that.
 To use those abstractions, we'll need to refactor our layout engine significantly.
 But incrementalizing layout will allow us to skip the two